cs50nestm/cs50labs/datatypes/README.md

 at the top of your program.

 The C programming language is a statically-typed language.
-It requires that you specify the data type of a variable when you declare it.
+It requires that you **specify the data type of a variable when you declare it**.
 The data type in fact determines the storage format for that variable.

 {% next %}